 Responsibilities and powers are divided between the federal branch and its provincial executives.
 Citizenship and Immigration Canada (CIC) is a department of the government of Canada.

-The Canadian political establishment is centered in Ottawa, Canada's capital, in a building called "The House of Commons".
-Government officials called "Members of Parliament" (MPs) are elected by the people to represent their interests and deliberate on various national issues affecting Canadians.
+The Canadian political establishment is centered in Ottawa, Canada's capital, with the two houses of Parliament situated on Parliament Hill.
+There is an upper house, The Senate, and a lower house, The House of Commons.
+Members of the House of Commons are called "Members of Parliament" (MPs), and are elected by the people to represent their interests and deliberate on various national issues affecting Canadians.

 Electoral districts are divided into geographical areas known as ridings.
 The candidate with the most votes in the riding in which he or she is standing for office wins the authority to act in the best interests of the riding by taking his or her "seat" in Parliament.

 The provincial political systems are based on the same doctrine as its federal counterpart.
 The provincial governments are referred to as "Legislative Assemblies" (except the "National Assembly" of Quebec), and the Queen's representative in each Assembly is called the "Lieutenant Governor".
 Generally, every four or five years an election is called by the reigning Premier.
 Pending the results of the election, the Lieutenant Governor will ask the leader of the party with the most seats in the Assembly to become the Premier of the province and form a government.